Arthur-Bridges/TheSocialNetworkAPI/README.md

 Usage for this web application is very simple.

-1. **:**
+1. **Users**

--Create a post.
+-Create a user.

+-Retrieve all users.

+-Retrieve user by ID.

--Update an existing post.
+-Update an existing user.

--Delete an existing post.
+-Delete an existing user.

-2. **:**
+2. **Thoughts**

+-Create a thought.

+-Retrieve all thoughts.

+-Retrieve thought by ID.

+-Update an existing thought.

+-Delete an existing thought.

+3. **Reactions**

--Create a login.
+-Create a reaction.

+-Delete an existing reaction.

 ## Credits

 Created by:
 Arthur Bridges (https://github.com/Arthur-Bridges),

-Created with the use of Javascript, Node, MySQL, Express.js, & Sequelize.
+Created with the use of Javascript, Node, Mongoose, Express.js.

 ## License